 Greenville is a medium-sized city located in the state of Texas.
 With a population of 27,443 people and seven constituent neighborhoods, Greenville is the 109th largest community in Texas.

-Unlike some cities, Greenville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greenville are a mix of both white- and blue-collar jobs.
-Overall, Greenville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greenville who work in office and administrative support (11.81%), sales jobs (9.42%), and teaching (7.47%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Greenville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Greenville who work in office and administrative support (10.60%), sales jobs (9.29%), and teaching (8.49%).

-Being a small city, Greenville does not have a public transit system used by locals to get to and from work.
+Greenville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Greenville is an extremely ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
 Greenville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.21% of the city’s residents.
-Important ancestries of people in Greenville include German, English, French, and Italian.
+People of Hispanic or Latino origin account for 24.75% of the city’s residents.
+Important ancestries of people in Greenville include German, Irish, English, French, and Dutch.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Polish.